yabwon/SAS_PACKAGES/README.md

 ---

 ## Available packages:

-Currently the following packages are available (see the `./packages` directory):
+For "backward compatibility"/historical point of view the following packages are available under the `./packages` directory.

+Since *September 2022* the default location for packages is **SASPAC - the SAS Packages Archive** located under: [`https://github.com/SASPAC`](https://github.com/SASPAC) where each package is stored as a separate repository with historical versions too.

+Packages:

 - **SQLinDS**\[2.2\], based on Mike Rhoads' article *Use the Full Power of SAS in Your Function-Style Macros*.
 The package allows to write SQL queries in the data step, e.g.
 ```sas